 Lough Gill is the real standout though.
 The lake is probably the northwest’s most famous, made so by Ireland’s national Romantic poet, W.B.
 Yeats who professed its beauty in several poems.
 The most famous of course was The Lake Isle of Innisfree, in which he reminisces about a childhood spent on the shores of Lough Gill and the island within it.
 The real Isle of Innisfree is actually tiny – hardly the one iconised in the poem.
 But that doesn’t mean the lake doesn’t house notable islands.

 In fact, there are several islands, some with a charming history like Beezy’s Island (also called Cottage Island), where an old woman lived for years and years, rowing into town for her weekly grocery run, and Church Island, home to a crumbling chapel.
-Lush woodland hug the shores, and the many peaks of north Leitrim overlook it.
+Lush woodland hugs the shores, and the many peaks of north Leitrim overlook it.
 Ancient ruins dot the area – in fact, Sligo has two of the most important Neolithic centres in all of Ireland.

 Perhaps the most in-depth way to experience the lake and islands is by kayak, but another way to bask in the beauty of Lough Gill and the Dartry Mountains is by biking the region.
 You’ll also get the chance to pedal past Glencar Waterfall, another local site that appears in a Yeats poem.
+More about Sligo here.

 At the heart of the Comeragh Mountains in Waterford in Ireland’s “sunny southwest” as it’s known locally is the tiny corrie lake of Coumshingaun.
 Surrounded on three sides by sheer towering cliffs, Coumshingaun could be a place in a fairy tale or a fantasy world – it wouldn’t look out of place in Lord of the Rings or Game of Thrones (both of which took inspiration from Ireland’s magical landscapes).